UN appeals for $5.5 billion to avert famine for 34 million - WTMJ

 Associated Press

-UNITED NATIONS (AP) — Secretary-General Antonio Guterres made an urgent appeal Thursday for $5.5 billion to prevent a “catastrophe” for 34 million people in over three dozen countries who are just one step away from famine driven by conflict.
+UNITED NATIONS (AP) — Secretary-General Antonio Guterres made an urgent appeal Thursday for $5.5 billion to prevent a “catastrophe” for 34 million people in over three dozen countries who are just one step away from famine driven by conflict — and the World Food Program chief warned that 270 million people are facing “a hunger crisis” this year.

-The U.N. chief told a high-level U.N.
-Security Council meeting on conflict-driven hunger organized by the United States that more than 88 million people were suffering from “acute hunger” at the end of 2020 due to conflict and instability — a 20 percent increase in one year — and “projections for 2021 point to a continuation of this frightening trend.”
+Guterres told a high-level U.N.
+Security Council meeting organized by the U.S. that more than 88 million people were suffering from “acute hunger” at the end of 2020 due to conflict and instability — a 20 percent increase in one year — and “projections for 2021 point to a continuation of this frightening trend.”

+World Food Program Executive Director David Beasley said leaders responded to his warning to the council a year ago that the world stood on the brink of the COVID-19 pandemic and a hunger pandemic that could push the number of people “marching to the brink of starvation” from 135 million to 270 million and lead to “famines of biblical proportions” in over three dozen countries.

+Unfortunately, Beasley said, “the concerns of 2020 are now a reality for 2021″ because of new waves of COVID-19 and economies not yet surging back to normal.

+“So, today, I must warn you that we are once again sliding toward the brink of the abyss,” he said.
+“Now, 270 million people are facing a hunger crisis.”

+Both Guterres and Beasley stressed that the hunger crisis and looming famines are primarily driven by conflict and are entirely preventable.

-“We face multiple conflict-driven famines around the world,” Guterres said.
-“Climate shocks and the COVID-19 pandemic are adding fuel to the flames.”
+“Climate shocks and the COVID-19 pandemic are adding fuel to the flames,” the U.N. secretary-general said.

-He warned that “without immediate action, millions of people will reach the brink of extreme hunger and death,” with projections showing that hunger crises are “escalating and spreading across the Sahel and the Horn of Africa, and accelerating in South Sudan, Yemen and Afghanistan.”
+He warned that “without immediate action, millions of people will reach the brink of extreme hunger and death,” pointing to projections showing that hunger crises are “escalating and spreading across the Sahel and the Horn of Africa, and accelerating in South Sudan, Yemen and Afghanistan.”

-In some countries, the secretary-general said, “famine is already here” and “people are dying from hunger, and suffering critical rates of malnutrition.”
+In some countries, Guterres said, “famine is already here” and “people are dying from hunger and suffering critical rates of malnutrition.”

 “Parts of Yemen, South Sudan and Burkina Faso are in the grip of famine or conditions akin to famine,” he said.
 “More than 150,000 people are at risk of starving.”